the next chapter

 - The Library is a leader in information-sharing, literacy, and early-learning programs that prepare children for school.

 - Although the Library sees much use by adults, children account for more than a quarter of the checkouts, and for a similar proportion of programs.

-- Through its partnerships, the Library offers direct services to the Senior Center and the Longhouse, as well as to all schools and preschools, including visits to those locations.
+- Through its partnerships, the Library offers direct services to the Senior Center and the Longhouse, as well as to all schools and preschools, including visits by librarians to those locations.

 - The Library collaborates on a frequent basis with island nonprofits, including the Funhouse Commons and the Orcas Island Community Foundation, to offer literacy and other services and programs.

-- Library offers reciprocal library cards with the Lopez Island and San Juan Island libraries.
+- The Library offers reciprocal library cards with the Lopez Island and San Juan Island libraries.